 What kind of anesthesia is used during eyelid surgery?

 Eyelid reduction surgery is done with a local anesthetic, and in some cases, a mild sedative.

 No special preparation is required.

 What can I expect during the procedure?

-Incisions are made and the excess skin, fat, and/or muscle is taken out and then sutured.
+Incisions are made and the excess skin/fat is removed and then sutured.

 What can I expect post-procedure?